-Lager originates from the German word lagern which means "to store" and refers to the method of storing it for several months in near-freezing temperatures.
+Lager originates from the German word lagern which means “to store” and refers to the method of storing it for several months in near-freezing temperatures.
 A lager is usually used to describe bottom-fermented brews of Dutch, German, and Czech styles.
 Lagers can range from sweet to bitter and pale to black.
 However, most are a pale to medium color, have high carbonation, and have a medium to high hop flavor.
-Their are several strains of lager one of the more well-known is the pilsner or pilsener.
+There are several strains of lager one of the more well-known is the pilsner or pilsener.

 In England, an alternative term for a bottled Bitter.
 In Scotland, a dark Ale of low gravity.
 Not intended to imply a low-calorie brew.
 For sociable drinking.